 In an interview, your main goal is to ensure you get across as the right person for the job.
 It’s a chance for you to convince the hiring panel or manager that you are a great fit.
 As you are doing your research and preparing for the interview, there are questions that you need to avoid.
-To help you, here are 10 things not to say.

 How to Tackle Your Final Interview

 The final interview means that you are on the shortlist of candidates who have performed really well in the interviews.
 The list could have between two and three, sometimes five candidates.
 The other candidates on the final shortlist could be as qualified as you are and with the same level of experience.
 So, this is not the time to relax and walk in there like you already have the job.
 Here is how to ace the final interview and be the last man standing.